Managing Cholesterol / Cardiovascular Disease

 What actually caused my heart attack?

-Decades of fried food, sweet sugary foods and drinks, smoking, and lack of physical activity resulted in a perfect storm of chronic inflammation and oxidative stress on my body.
+Decades of fried food, sweet sugary foods and drinks, smoking, and lack of physical activity resulted in a perfect storm of chronic inflammation, oxidative stress, and glycation in my body.
 Small and dense (damaged) lipoproteins got trapped in the artery wall and plaques were formed in the body’s attempt to heal the damage to the artery lining from the oxidative stress and chronic inflammation that I selfishly put myself through due to addiction to sugar, nicotine and being lazy.
 The artery wall that was filled with plaque in my heart ruptured and when it came in contact with the blood, it caused a complete blockage resulting in my heart attack.

 Final words on managing cholesterol.